cortexlabs/cortex/docs/deployments/predictors.md

         """(Required) Called once before the API becomes available.
 Performs setup such as downloading/initializing a vocabulary.

         Args:
             onnx_client: ONNX client which is used to make predictions.
-This should be saved for use in predict().
+This should be saved for use in predict() (required).
-            config: Dictionary passed from API configuration (if specified).
+            config: Dictionary passed from API configuration (if specified) (required).
         """
         self.client = onnx_client
         # Additional initialization may be done here